Building a RAG system with Meilisearch: a comprehensive guide

 The typical RAG workflow consists of three main steps:

-- Retrieval: The knowledge base is queried to find relevant documents or passages.
+1. Retrieval: query the knowledge base to find relevant documents or passages

-- Augmentation: The retrieved information is combined with the user's query.
+2. Augmentation: combine the retrieved information with the user's query

-- Generation: The LLM generates a response based on both the query and the retrieved context.
+3. Generation: use an LLM to generate a response based on both the query and retrieved context

 A RAG system comprises three essential components:

-- External data source: External data sources are the foundation of a RAG system.
-These sources, such as knowledge bases or technical documentation, provide the information the LLM uses to generate responses.
-The quality of this data directly impacts performance; it must be well-organized and regularly updated to ensure accuracy and relevance.
+• External data source External data sources are the foundation of a RAG system.
+These sources such as knowledge bases, or technical documentation provide the information the LLM uses to generate responses.
+The quality of this data directly impacts performance; it must be well-organized, and regularly updated for accuracy and relevancy.

-- Vector store: The vector store serves as the bridge between raw data and the LLM.
-It converts text into vector embeddings (numerical representations of meaning).
-These vectors enable efficient similarity searches, allowing for the quick retrieval of relevant information.
-Tools such as Meilisearch combine keyword search with semantic similarity to deliver fast, scalable results.
+• Vector store The vector store serves as the bridge between raw data and the LLM.
+It converts text into vector embeddings – numerical representations of meaning.
+These vectors allow efficient similarity searches, enabling quick retrieval of relevant information.
+Modern tools like Meilisearch combine keyword search with semantic similarity to deliver fast and scalable results.

 Why LLMs need RAG: overcoming key limitations

-- They are constrained by their latest training sessions, relying on outdated knowledge and often lagging months or even years behind current advancements.
+• they are constrained by their last training sessions, relying on outdated knowledge and often lagging months or even years behind current advancements.

 The ability to continuously update your knowledge base ensures that your LLM-powered applications can provide accurate, up-to-date responses that combine deep domain expertise with the latest information in your field.

-- Speed and performance: Meilisearch delivers ultra-fast response times, ensuring retrieval never becomes a bottleneck in your LLM workflow.
+• Speed and performance: Meilisearch delivers ultra-fast response times, ensuring that retrieval is never a bottleneck in your LLM workflow.

-- Customizable relevancy: Adjust ranking rules and sort documents based on attributes such as freshness to prioritize the most valuable results.
+• Customizable relevancy: Adjust ranking rules and sort documents based on attributes like freshness or importance, to prioritize the most valuable results.
 Set a relevancy threshold to exclude less relevant results from the search.

-Once you have established your retrieval system, the next step is to optimize how your data is stored, indexed, and retrieved.
-The following strategies (document chunking, metadata enrichment, and relevancy tuning) will ensure that every search query returns the most useful and contextually relevant information.
+Once you've established your retrieval system, the next step is to optimize how your data is stored, indexed, and retrieved.
+The following strategies – document chunking, metadata enrichment, and relevancy tuning – will ensure that every search query returns the most useful and contextually relevant information.

 How to chunk documents to maximize relevancy